 Breaking from Dell’s Intel traditions, the G5 15 SE features both the AMD Ryzen R7 4800H CPU and the AMD Radeon RX 5600M GPU.
 This gives the Dell G5 15 SE an incredible CPU performance boost and helps to fashion it into one of the best gaming laptops available for its price.

-While the graphics performance isn’t the best, the G5 15 SE has an impressive price to performance ratio and was able to stay in the runnings with the likes of the Omen 15, Legion Y545 and Zephyrus G14 during our gaming benchmark tests.
-On one occasion, even coming out on top with a 46fps average for the Metro: Exodus benchmark running on Ultra at 1080p.
-The Dell G5 15 SE is a great value budget buy that could be ideal for those looking for an entry-level purchase.
+While the graphics performance isn’t the best, the G5 15 SE has an impressive price-to-performance ratio that was right on par with the Omen 15, Legion Y545 and Zephyrus G14 during our gaming benchmark tests.
+Long-story-short: the Dell G5 15 SE is a great gaming machine that could be ideal as an entry-level purchase.

 See our full Dell G5 15 SE (2020) review.